Metric Entropy and the Optimal Prediction of Chaotic Signals

-Thus it should be clear that the basic task of a predictor is to find $t^{\ast}$ which maximizes \prettyref{eq:length-of-fit} or another $t^{\ast}$ which nearly maximizes it without looking into the future.
-Let us see how the embedding predictor goes about predicting the signal.
-For the discussion here, a brief account of the embedding predictor suffices.
+It should be clear that the basic task of a predictor is to find $t^{\ast}$ which maximizes \prettyref{eq:length-of-fit} or another $t^{\ast}$ which nearly maximizes it without looking into the future.
+The embedding predictors do not accomplish that task in an optimal way.
+For the discussion here, a brief account of the basic embedding predictor suffices.
 A more detailed discussion including extensions and modifications of the basic predictor will be given later.
-The embedding predictor works by finding $t^{\ast}\in[k\tau,T-t_{return}]$ such that is minimized.
+The embedding predictor works by finding $t^{\ast}\in[k\tau,T-t_{return}]$ such that

+is minimized.
 There is much literature about the choice of the delay parameter $\tau$ and the embedding dimension $k$ (see \cite{Abarbanel1996} for instance).
 We will assume that $\tau$ and $k$ are suitably chosen (with $\tau k$ about a fifth of a symbol).
 The prediction of $x(T+s)$ is taken to be $x\left(t^{\ast}+s\right)$.

 How well does $t^{\ast}$ which minimizes \prettyref{eq:embed-fit} work in terms of maximizing \prettyref{eq:length-of-fit}?
 Before answering that question, let us ask ourselves why there should be a connection at all between finding $t^{\ast}$ to minimize \prettyref{eq:embed-fit} and finding it to maximize the length of fit defined by \prettyref{eq:length-of-fit}.
 When we minimize \prettyref{eq:embed-fit}, we are looking for a $t^{\ast}$ such that if we walk back from $t=t^{\ast}$ the portion of the signal we see looks much like what we see when we walk back from $t=T$.
 In other words, \emph{the pattern of events }leading up to $t=t^{\ast}$ should look like the pattern of events leading up to $t=T$.
-The hope is that if the events immediatedly preceding $t=t^{\ast}$ look like the events immediately preceding $t=T$, the signal value $x(t^{\ast}+s)$ will be a good predictor of $x(T+s)$.
+The hope is that if the events immediately preceding $t=t^{\ast}$ look like the events immediately preceding $t=T$, the signal value $x(t^{\ast}+s)$ will be a good predictor of $x(T+s)$.